EdoLabWorks/IO-ControlModule/README.md

 This application should be used together with the NodeJS web control interface.

 ##Installation
-For now, just open it in Visual Studio debug mode and run NodeJS web control application as separate process.
+To give it a quick try, just open it in Visual Studio and run NodeJS web control application as a separate process.

 [](https://github.com/EdoLabWorks/ximgs/blob/master/canvas.png)
 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/OverviewIOModule.png)